Targeted student debt cancellation

 Federal student loan payments have been paused since March 13, 2020, and interest rates have been set at 0%.
 The Administration has extended the pause again, with payments set to resume sometime in 2023.
 Payments will resume 60 days after the Department is permitted to implement the program or the litigation is resolved, which will give the Supreme Court an opportunity to resolve the case during its current Term.
 If the program has not been implemented and the litigation has not been resolved by June 30, 2023, payments will resume 60 days after that.

-Borrowers do not need to recertify their IDR plans during the COVID payment pause, and the earliest borrowers will be asked to recertify is November 2022.
+As has been the case since March 2020, the pause is automatic and non-payments qualify for PSLF so long as you’re working full-time at a 501(c)(3) nonprofit or in government.
+Borrowers do not need to recertify their IDR plans during the COVID payment pause, and the earliest borrowers will be asked to recertify is July 2023.
 Therefore, there’s no need for you to take any action, unless you’re entering an IDR plan for the first time, changing the type of repayment plan you’re in, or need to reduce your monthly payment amount.

 Details about the pause and next steps will continue to come from the Department of Education.
 As always, you should check studentaid.gov for the latest announcements.

 On March 27, 2020, Congress passed a COVID-19 relief package called the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 The CARES Act includes relief for federal student loan borrowers, primarily in the form of suspended payments and interest accrual on federal Direct and FFEL loans held by the Department of Education.